 Rev. Raymond Wise, Ph.
 D., a native of Baltimore, Md., is the son of C. Dexter Wise Jr. and Rev. Julia Virginia Wise.
-He began his musical career at the age of three, singing gospel music with his family singing group “The Wise Singers.”
-Rev. Wise was educated through the Baltimore City Public School System and graduated second out of class of 500 from the Paul Laurence Dunbar Community High School in 1979.
+He began his musical career at three, singing gospel music with his family singing group “The Wise Singers.”
+Rev. Wise was educated through the Baltimore City Public School System and graduated second out of 500 from the Paul Laurence Dunbar Community High School in 1979.

-He then went on to Denison University (Granville, Ohio) where he reorganized the Black Student Union Choir, started the Black Student Union Ensemble and Dance company and earned a B.F.A. in Music.
-From there he went on to study Opera, Art, and German at the Institute for European Studies in Vienna, Austria, then on to study African-American History, Music, and Dance at San Francisco State University in San Francisco, California.
+He then went on to Denison University (Granville, Ohio), where he reorganized the Black Student Union Choir, started the Black Student Union Ensemble and Dance company, and earned a B.F.A. in Music.
+From there, he studied opera, Art, and German at the Institute for European Studies in Vienna, Austria, then studied African-American History, Music, and Dance at San Francisco State University in San Francisco, California.
 He completed an apprenticeship in the business and recording of Gospel Music with the Walter Hawkins Corporation in Oakland, California.
-Rev. Wise was awarded a Graduate Fellowship from the Ohio State University in Columbus, Ohio where earned his Masters in Music Education and Ohio Teacher’s Certification.
-In addition he also completed a Doctorate in Music Education at the Ohio State University for which his dissertation topic is “Defining African American Gospel Music by Tracing its Historical and Musical Development from 1900 to 2000.”
+Rev. Wise was awarded a Graduate Fellowship from The Ohio State University in Columbus, Ohio, where he earned his Masters in Music Education and Ohio Teacher’s Certification.
+He also completed a Doctorate in Music Education at the Ohio State University, for which his dissertation topic is “Defining African American Gospel Music by Tracing its Historical and Musical Development from 1900 to 2000.”
 Dr. Wise anticipates the pending release of his new book entitled “What Happened to Gospel Music?” published by Cascade Press.

-Rev. Wise began his acting career at the age of 9, when he played the role of Benjamin in a regional theater production of ‘The Me Nobody Knows”.
+Rev. Wise began his acting career at the age of 9 when he played the role of Benjamin in a regional theater production of ‘The Me Nobody Knows”.
 He sang the role of Amahl in Menotti’s “Amahl and the Night Visitors.”
-As a teen he served as a chorus member and soloist for the Baltimore Opera Company’s education outreach program and performed nationally and abroad with the Paul Laurence Dunbar Chamber Singers, under the direction of Hugh Carey.
-Wise has performed as a counter tenor in such works as Handel’s Messiah and in Leslie Burrs’ work entitled “Declaration of Joy” written for gospel chorus, soloist, and orchestra.
-Wise performed the role of Marcus in the Opera Columbus premiere of Susan Kander’s opera entitled “Somebody’s Children” and performed the solo for several of Copland’s Old American Songs with the Columbus Symphony Orchestra and served as a guest soloist, conductor, and/or composer with the Nashville, Littleton, Akron, Ithaca College and Czech National Symphonies.
+As a teen, he served as a chorus member and soloist for the Baltimore Opera Company’s education outreach program and performed nationally and abroad with the Paul Laurence Dunbar Chamber Singers under the direction of Hugh Carey.
+Wise has performed as a countertenor in Handel’s Messiah and Leslie Burrs’ work entitled “Declaration of Joy,” written for gospel chorus, soloist, and orchestra.
+In addition, wise performed the role of Marcus in the Opera Columbus premiere of Susan Kander’s opera entitled “Somebody’s Children” and performed the solo for several of Copland’s Old American Songs with the Columbus Symphony Orchestra and served as a guest soloist, conductor, or composer with the Nashville, Littleton, Akron, Ithaca College, and Czech National Symphonies.

-Raymond Wise, has served as a church minister of music for more than 30 years in addition he has served as the musical director for more than 30 choirs and has prepared choirs to perform for national recording artists such as Kenny Rogers, Diana Ross, Yolanda Adams, Tramaine Hawkins, Wintley Phipps, and others.
-Wise served as the Chorus Master for the world premiere of the Opera Columbus Production of Leslie Burr's "Vanqui” and Assistant Chorus Master for the Opera Columbus Production of “Aida," Wise served as chorus master for Leslie Burrs “Declaration of Joy” and the Columbus Symphony production of Hannibal Lokumbe’s “African Portraits.”
+Raymond Wise has served as a church minister of music for more than 40 years.
+He has also served as the musical director for more than 30 choirs and has prepared choirs for national recording artists such as Kenny Rogers, Diana Ross, Yolanda Adams, Tramaine Hawkins, Wintley Phipps, and others.
+Wise served as the Chorus Master for the world premiere of the Opera Columbus Production of Leslie Burrs’ “Vanqui” and Assistant Chorus Master for the Opera Columbus Production of “Aida.”
+Wise served as chorus master for Leslie Burrs’ “Declaration of Joy” and the Columbus Symphony production of Hannibal Lokumbe’s “African Portraits.”
 Wise also served as the musical director for Carlyle Brown’s production of “Yellow Moon.”
-Wise served as the Co-Musical director for “Harlem Hallelujah” a live Sunday morning service at the Apollo Theater in Harlem, New York.
+In addition, wise served as the Co-Musical director for “Harlem Hallelujah,” a live Sunday morning service at the Apollo Theater in Harlem, New York.

-As a composer Wise has penned more than 600 compositions that have been performed and recorded by local, national, and international recording artists.
-Dr. Wise’s compositions have been published in hymnals such as “Zion Still Sings” and the “Lead Me Guide Me” Catholic Hymnal.
-Some of his notable works include “Afro-American Suite” written for Bass-Baritone and Chorus.
+His notable works include “Afro-American Suite,” written for Bass-Baritone and Chorus.
 Wise co-wrote the script for “God What Color Is Trouble” with director Ron Pitts and has written the music for more than 20 original musical theater productions, including Dwight Collin’s “Dark Symphony,” the Samuel S. Davis production of “The Snow Queen,” and the Amera-flora production of “Listen With Your Heart.”
 Wise composed the musical score for the children’s opera “Barefoot.”
-Barefoot, originally composed to be performed by Opera Columbus’ educational outreach program has also been performed by The Children’s Theater Company of Winston-Salem and Winston-Salem State University in which Dr. Maya Angelou performed the role of narrator.
+Barefoot, originally composed to be performed by Opera Columbus’ educational outreach program, has also been performed by The Children’s Theater Company of Winston-Salem and Winston-Salem State University, in which Dr. Maya Angelou performed the role of narrator.

-Rev. Wise has served as a church musician for more than 30 years and has appeared on radio and television, recorded 25 albums, performed with several opera singers, orchestras, dance companies, professional recording groups, and has toured extensively throughout the United States, Canada, Europe, and Asia, as a singer, pianist, composer, teacher, lecturer, dancer, choreographer, and choral conductor for festivals and honor choirs.
+Rev. Wise has served as a church musician for more than 40 years.
+He has appeared on radio and television, recorded 25 albums, performed with opera singers, orchestras, dance companies, and professional recording groups.
+In addition, he has toured extensively throughout the United States, Canada, Europe, Africa, and Asia as a singer, pianist, composer, teacher, lecturer, dancer, choreographer, and choral conductor for festivals and honor choirs.

 Rev. Wise’s goal is to use his education and experience to establish an accredited “Center For The Gospel Arts” in which “Gospel Music” and the “Gospel Arts” can be elevated, instructed, and promoted.
 To this end, he founded and is President of Raise Productions (1985), a gospel music production company (Columbus, Ohio).

-Raise has also developed performing groups which have performed throughout the United States and Europe, won Gospel Music Excellence Awards, produced musical reviews, plays, concerts and recorded several albums.
-Several of the Raise groups are national recording groups who have recorded on both the Raise Record label as well as various national gospel record labels.
+Raise has also developed performing groups throughout the United States and Europe, won Gospel Music Excellence Awards, produced musical reviews, plays, concerts, and recorded several albums.
+Several of the Raise groups are national recording groups that have recorded on both the Raise Record label and various national gospel record labels.
 These groups include Raise Choir, Family, Raise Mass Choir, and the Raise Kids.

 Raise established “The Center For The Gospel Arts” in 1989 to provide educational training for gospel artists and the community.
 He has developed specialized curriculums in the gospel arts and texts for this school, which offers numerous classes per week, and has served over 5000 since its opening.
-Raise is currently partnering with various seminaries and colleges throughout Ohio and the United States to develop gospel arts certificate programs.
+In addition, Raise has partnered with various seminaries and colleges throughout Ohio and the United States to develop gospel arts certificate programs.

-Dr. Wise has collaborated with several colleges across the country to establish accredited online certificate programs in African American Gospel and Sacred music.
-These programs once established will allow practicing gospel musicians as well traditional music majors to received academic training and credentials in gospel music enabling them to serve more effectively within African American Church settings.
+Dr. Wise has collaborated with several colleges across the country to establish accredited online certificate programs in African American Gospel and Sacred music to establish programs that will allow practicing gospel musicians and traditional music majors to receive academic training and credentials in gospel music.

-Dr. Wise currently serves on the faculty of Indiana University in Bloomington, Indiana.
-He serves as Professor of Practice in the African American African Diaspora Studies department and instructs courses in African American music.
-He also serves as the Associate Director of the African American Arts Institute, a division at IU devoted to the perpetuation and performance of African American music and art.
+Dr. Wise currently serves on Indiana University’s faculty in Bloomington, Indiana, where he serves as Professor of Practice in the African American African Diaspora Studies department and instructs courses in African American music.
+He serves as the Associate Director of the African American Arts Institute, an IU division devoted to African American music and art’s perpetuation and performance.
 Dr. Wise conducts the African American Choral Ensemble (http://www.indiana.edu/~aaai/aace.shtml).

-Of all of the accomplishments and experiences, the most outstanding aspect of Rev. Wise’s life is that he is “Saved” (a born again Christian).
-Therefore, he is committed also to “Raising the Word of God Higher,” so that lost souls will be led to Christ.
-And as a result of this commitment, Rev. Wise received and accepted the call to the Gospel Ministry and was licensed by the Shiloh Baptist Church in 1989.
-Rev. Wise was ordained in 2007 and presently serves as an Associate Minister at Faith Ministries Interdenominational Church, where Dr. C. Dexter Wise III is pastor.
+Of all of the accomplishments and experiences, the most outstanding aspect of Rev. Wise’s life is that he is “saved” (a born-again Christian).
+Therefore, he has also committed to “Raising the Word of God Higher” so that lost souls will be led to Christ.
+Moreover, due to this commitment, Rev. Wise received and accepted the call to the Gospel Ministry and was licensed by the Shiloh Baptist Church in 1989.
+Rev. Wise was ordained in 2007 and presently serves as an Associate Minister at Faith Ministries Interdenominational Church, where Dr. C. Dexter Wise III is the pastor.
 Dr. Wise is married to Dawnne Wise and has one son, Ryan Wise.

-So you see Rev. Raymond Wise in not merely a Man with many talents, or a Musician with many accomplishments, or even a Man of great vision, but also an anointed Minister of the gospel.
-So as he comes forth to minister, his prayer and our prayer is that you will be blessed by his ministry.
+So, you see Rev. Raymond Wise in not merely a man with many talents, or a Musician with many accomplishments, or even a Man of great vision, but also an anointed Minister of the gospel.
+So as he comes forth to minister, his prayer and our prayer are that his ministry will bless you.